ArgOsciProyect/.github/profile/README.md

 3. Click "Install" to download and flash the latest firmware

 If you only want to change configuration settings without downloading everything again, use the "Configure & Flash" button instead of "Install".

+### 1.6 Firmware usage notes and customization

+This section complements the installation and update instructions with useful information for advanced users and those who wish to customize the ESP32 firmware.

+#### Relevant hardware connections

+- **General device pins:**
+  - Signal input: GPIO33 (`SINGLE_INPUT_PIN`)
+  - Calibration signal (1kHz square wave): GPIO32 (`SQUARE_WAVE_GPIO`)
+  - PWM output for trigger level: GPIO27 (`TRIGGER_PWM_GPIO`)
+  - Status LED: GPIO25 (`LED_GPIO`)

+- **Internal ADC mode:**
+  - ADC input: GPIO34 (`ADC_CHANNEL_6`)

+- **External ADC mode:**
+  - MISO: GPIO12 (`PIN_NUM_MISO`)
+  - SCLK: GPIO14 (`PIN_NUM_CLK`)
+  - CS: GPIO15 (`PIN_NUM_CS`)
+  - MCPWM output: GPIO13 (`MCPWM_GPIO`)
+  - SYNC signal: GPIO2 (`SYNC_GPIO`)

+#### Quick configuration parameters

+Some key parameters can be adjusted by editing the `globals.h` file before compiling the firmware:

+- `#define USE_EXTERNAL_ADC` — Enables external ADC usage (comment out to use internal)
+- `ADC_CHANNEL` — Input channel for the internal ADC
+- `SAMPLE_RATE_HZ` — Base sampling rate (default: 600 kHz)
+- `BUF_SIZE` — Acquisition buffer size
+- `SQUARE_WAVE_FREQ` — Calibration signal frequency (default: 1 kHz)

+For the external ADC, SPI parameters can be modified in the `spi_matrix` definition.

+#### Acquisition and trigger modes

+- **Normal:** Continuous data streaming.
+- **Single:** Captures a single frame when trigger conditions are met.
+- The trigger level is set as a percentage (0-100%) and you can select positive or negative edge.
+- In single mode, the system waits for the specified trigger event.

+#### Firmware-specific troubleshooting tips

+- If the app does not detect the ESP32, check that the LED is on and the device is broadcasting the configured WiFi network.
+- For advanced diagnostics, connect the ESP32 via USB and use the serial monitor (`idf.py monitor`) to view error messages.
+- If you have acquisition problems:
+  - Make sure the input signal is within the allowed range.
+  - Adjust the trigger level if using single mode.
+  - Try different sampling rates for more stable operation.
+  - Enable or disable hysteresis or the 50kHz filter applied to the trigger as needed.

+#### Advanced customization

+The firmware is modular and allows you to modify or extend features by editing the main source files:
+- `acquisition.c`: Sampling and buffer management
+- `network.c`: WiFi connectivity and communication
+- `data_transmission.c`: Data formatting and transmission
+- `webservers.c`: Configuration web interface
+- `crypto.c`: Security and encryption
+- `main.c`: Initialization and entry point

+For more details on contributing and code structure, see the `CONTRIBUTING.md` file in the firmware repository.

 ## 2. App Software Installation & Usage